 That was way too much of a wait.
 We decided to drive back past the closed road, and hope our luck was in.
 As people left the car park it would free up spaces and they would let more people in.
 But since it was the way our day was going, we were not in luck!
 With regret we decided we would not be seeing Moraine Lake on this visit.

-Instead we went to Johnston Canyon and took a short walk along a boardwalk there to see a waterfall.
-It wasn’t the most amazing waterfall we have seen, but was a nice walk all the same.
-It’s quite popular a popular walk, so car-parking here was also an issue.
+Instead, we went to Johnston Canyon and took a short walk along a boardwalk there to see a waterfall.
+It wasn’t the most amazing waterfall we have seen but was a nice walk all the same.
+It’s quite a popular walk, so car parking there was also an issue.